-Offering a wide range of splendid sceneries such as blooming glens, cozy river banks, graceful waterfalls and traditional villages, Kaga’s mountainous area is the perfect place for hiking.
+Offering a wide range of splendid sceneries such as blooming glens, cozy river banks, graceful waterfalls and traditional villages, the area known as Oku Yamanaka is the perfect place for hiking.
 Those who enjoy driving their cars or riding their bikes on narrow curving mountain roads will also be delighted as long as enough caution is observed.
 Please note that due to heavy snowing expectations, the roads are usually closed in winter.

 Located on the very heights of the Higashitani Valley, the picturesque village of Ozuchi gathers together a good number of traditional farmhouses.
 Generally inhabited from March up to the edge of December, when the harshness of winter’s heavy snowing drive the villagers out to settle downstream, Ozuchi seems to quietly remain frozen in time while giving us some nostalgic glimpses of what used to be the traditional Japanese lifestyle in remote mountainous areas.